 - Must have a trustee to administer the trust.

 - The trust must include a spendthrift clause.
 This limits what can be done with the assets in the trust before it is distributed to its beneficiaries.

 Proper structuring of a DAPT is crucial to its success.
 Otherwise, it is an invitation for trouble.
 Thus, if you are considering implementing a DAPT in your asset protection plan, you need to involve an attorney.
-Contact Hart & David now in order to determine your options, set up your trust, and secure your assets.
+Contact Hart David Carson now in order to determine your options, set up your trust, and secure your assets.